 - Animal Motifs: Apparently she looks like an "underfed vulture".
 Lovely.

 - Disproportionate Retribution: She's placed dozens of curses on each of the books should they be mistreated, stolen, or vandalized.
-Dumbledore himself notes that he made to the mistake of doodling in one of her library books, then found the book trying to beat him on the head.
-And he can not guarantee he's gotten off all the curses on the very copy of Quidditch Through The Ages that the reader is holding...
+Dumbledore himself notes that he made the mistake of doodling in one of her library books, then found the book trying to beat him on the head.
+And he can not guarantee he's gotten off all the curses on the very copy of Quidditch Through the Ages that the reader is holding...

 - Nice Hat: One of the few wizard hats you'll see in the films, but it's pretty cool.

 - Pair the Spares: In a possible parody of Shipping, students speculate about her and Filch in the sixth book.

 - Playing Gertrude: In the second film, she appears to be in early middle-age, but the books' description implies that she is an old woman.

 - Scary Librarian: She will curse you and hit you for the most minor infractions.

 The Sorting Hat

 - Appears in: Philosopher’s Stone | Chamber of Secrets | Prisoner of Azkaban | Goblet of Fire | Order of the Phoenix | Deathly Hallows | Cursed Child

 "Hmm, difficult.
 VERY difficult.
 Plenty of courage, I see.
 Not a bad mind, either.
 There's talent, oh yes.
 And a thirst to prove yourself.
 But where to put you?"The Sorting Hat is a wizard's hat, formerly belonging to Godric Gryffindor, that has been empowered with the intelligence from the four founders of Hogwarts.
 It is sentient, converses with students who place it on their head, composes and recites songs, and can attack things by blinding them.
 So, despite being just a hat, it certainly is a character.